 In this paper, we propose \textbf{Ex}tract and \textbf{Diff}use ({Ex-Diff}), a novel approach that combines the strengths of both generative and discriminative methods for improved diffusion-based speech and vocal enhancement. {Ex-Diff} leverages pre-trained latent representations from the \ac{USS} model \cite{kong2023universal}, a discriminative model combining \ac{SED} with a conditional source separation model, as conditioning inputs to a score-based diffusion model via a cross-attention mechanism.
 Unlike the approach in \cite{richter2023speech}, which conditions directly on the audio mixture, using latent representations provides a clearer indication of what to extract and enhance, thus reducing the likelihood of generating unexpected sounds while benefiting from the improved quality of generative modeling.
 We evaluate {Ex-Diff} on the VoiceBank-DEMAND \cite{thiemann2013diverse} and MUSDB18 \cite{rafii2017musdb18} datasets.
-The results show {Ex-Diff} achieves similar SI-SDR on VoiceBank-DEMAND and a 3.7\% relative improvement in SI-SDR on MUSDB18 compared to the baseline diffusion model \cite{richter2023speech}.\footnote{The demo can be accessed at: \href{https://liuzhan22.github.io/ex-diff-demo/}{https://liuzhan22.github.io/ex-diff-demo/}.}
+The results show {Ex-Diff} achieves similar SI-SDR on VoiceBank-DEMAND and a 3.7\% relative improvement in SI-SDR on MUSDB18 compared to the baseline diffusion model \cite{richter2023speech}.